CordeiroLab/KdSAXS/README.md

        - These ranges are used for simulating molecular fractions

     5. **Run Analysis**

-       - The app performs the following steps:
+       The app performs the following steps:
-         a.
-Calculates theoretical scattering for a range of Kd values and calculated molecular fractions.
+       - Calculates theoretical scattering for a range of Kd values and calculated molecular fractions.
-         b.
-Compares theoretical scattering to experimental data using χ² metric
+       - Compares theoretical scattering to experimental data using χ² metric.
-         c.
-Determines best-fit Kd and molecular fractions.
+       - Determines best-fit Kd and molecular fractions.

     6. **View and Interpret Results**
        - χ² vs Kd plot: Shows goodness of fit across Kd range